 Roll the puff pastry into a rectangle less than 1/4 inch thick.
 It should be large enough to comfortably wrap around the beef filet.
 Spread a quarter of the duxelles mixture in the middle of the puff pastry in a rectangle shape, about the same length and width as the filet.
 Place the filet on top of the patch of the duxelles and evenly cover the rest of the filet with the duxelles, patting it down with a spatula so it sticks to the pâté.

 Wrap the pastry around the length of the filet, moisten the long edge with a bit of water, and overlap to form a seam.
 The pastry on the short ends may need trimming.
 If so, trim them and brush with water, fold the edges up to finish wrapping the filet.
 It should be a nice compact package.

 Brush the entire Wellington with beaten egg.
 You can decorate the top using pastry scraps, brush them with egg as well.

 You can prepare the Wellington up to 24 hours in advance at this point, but make sure you remove it from the fridge 30 minutes before the final bake.

-Remove from oven and let rest in a warm place for 10 mins before carving.
-Do not cover it tightly with anything, otherwise the pastry could get soggy.
+Remove the Wellington from the oven and let it rest in a warm place for 10 minutes before slicing.
+Do not cover it tightly with anything, otherwise the pastry may get soggy.